Chapter 37

 14 … Lot's sons-in-law did not seriously accept Lot's request for them to leave the city.
 In fact, they actually thought Lot was joking.

-15-16 … Even Lot had a difficult time leaving his home and possessions that he had in Sodom.
-Ultimately, the angels had to physically take him outside the city.
+15-16 … Even Lot had a difficult time leaving his home and possessions.
+Consequently, the angels physically took him outside the city.

 17 … The angels specifically told Lot, his wife and their two daughters not to look back.
-The reason for this is because their looking back would be an outward sign indicating they had remorse or second thoughts about leaving the life they had in Sodom.
+The reason for this was because looking back would be an outward sign they had remorse about leaving the life they had in Sodom.
+It is the same for us.

 With this background of Capernaum and Sodom let us return and reread what Jesus said about these cities as recorded in,